groundh0g/moreoncode.com/books/codecamps/ch01-brief-history.md

 These free tools allow the average home user to explore and experiment with software development without having to invest a lot of (or in most cases, any) money.
 You can develop utilities, desktop applications, websites, relational databases, and more using tools that have traditionally retailed for hundreds of dollars.

 In the summer of 2006, Microsoft released another Express tool, targeting aspiring hobbyist and student game developers.
 That new tool was called XNA Game Studio Express.
 XNA provided a suite of tools and APIs that combined the power of DirectX with the ease-of-use of the .NET Framework, all accessed via managed code, using the C# programming language.
-Popular among hobbyists, enthusiasts, and independent game development studios, XNA has been actively developed by Microsoft through four major versions.
+Popular among hobbyists, enthusiasts, and independent game development studios, XNA was actively developed by Microsoft through four major versions.

 ## Why Not Just Use XNA?

 The main reason to favor MonoGame over XNA is that XNA only runs on Microsoft platforms.
 MonoGame supports those same platforms, plus a slew of others.

-Another reason to move from XNA is revealed in an internal Microsoft email, leaked in early 2013, which makes it clear that XNA Game Studio’s current version, Game Studio 4.0 Refresh, released in late 2011, will be the last.
+But, even if you wanted to stick with XNA, you'd be a little crazy to do so.
+Microsoft mothballed the XNA project in 2014.
+XNA Game Studio 4.0 Refresh (released in late 2011) is the last version of XNA that will ever see the light of day.
+This was revealed in an internal Microsoft email, leaked in early 2013.

 >"Presently the XNA Game Studio is not in active development ... further value and engagement cannot be offered to the MVP community.
 As a result, effective April 1, 2014 XNA ... will be fully retired from the MVP Award Program."

-Gamasutra.com and Polygon.com, both referencing an article from ComputerAndVideoGames.com entitled, "Microsoft 'to axe XNA'," offered a more official announcement of XNA’s demise that contained the following information.
+Gamasutra.com and Polygon.com, both referencing an article from ComputerAndVideoGames.com entitled, "Microsoft 'to axe XNA'," soon offered a more official announcement of XNA’s demise that contained the following information.

 >A spokesperson for Microsoft at the PR firm Waggener Edstrom has insisted that...
 [Microsoft’s] move away from XNA will not affect games built with the development framework.
 >